vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_16-automatic-device-management.md

     >
     > For example: `dotnet run "HostName=iot-az220-training-{your-id}.azure-devices.net;DeviceId=sensor-th-0155;SharedAccessKey={}="`

+    After about 5-10 seconds you should see the initial output displayed in the Terminal pane.

 1. Review the contents of the Terminal pane.

     You should see the following output in the terminal: